 The ‘feel good’ psychology of buying is linked to the release of dopamine in the human body.
 Sales with the retail space specifically target these feelings, wanting us to feel satisfied and fulfilled by buying things we might not necessarily need at all!
-In fact, research conducted by Claremont Graduate University in 2010 suggested that advertisers use images that cause our brains to release “happy hormones” to build trust in a product or brand, and thereby increase sales and Black Friday is no exception.
+In fact, research conducted by Claremont Graduate University in 2010 suggested that advertisers use images that cause our brains to release “happy hormones” to build trust in a product or brand, and thereby increase sales.

-The Credit Ombud asks that consumers be alert to Black Friday excitement and to remain financially savvy by taking into account the following key tips.
+The Credit Ombud asks that consumers be alert to sale excitement and to remain financially savvy by considering the following key tips.

 - Plan and budget for the items you wish to purchase.
 We suggest that you compile a list of your monthly income and expenses and subtract your expenses (including debt obligations) from your income.
-Use that as an indicator to budget for your Black Friday purchases.
+Use that as an indicator to budget for any purchases you make.

 - Check your bank statements for any unusual debits.